sarahrainbow/RainbowGameOfLife/README.md

 #### A solid support network

-Cells need a support network of two or three alive neighbour cells to survive,
+Cells need a support network of two or three alive neighbour cells to survive.

 #### Lonely